Holence/C-Project-Template/README.md

 # Install

-To install fixdep/conf/mconf, just run `sudo make install` in `examples/fixdep-conf-mconf`🤗
+To install fixdep/conf/mconf, just run `sudo apt install flex bison libncurses-dev` then run `sudo make install` in `examples/fixdep-conf-mconf`🤗

 To download latest scripts into your project, just run this command: